erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 I am guessing that the estimation will relate the momentum envelope of the array with the angular momentum of the two links.
 This momentum in turn depends on the moment of inertia and maximum rotational velocity of the two links.

-The developed models at least permit us to estimate the dampening performance and vary the momentum envelope (@Fig:limited-momentum-animation and @Fig:limited-momentum-plot, for code see sec:2d-dp-wcontroller-limit) and thereby derive the necessary requirements for the subsequent sizing of the the CMG array.
+The developed models at least permit us to estimate the dampening performance and vary the momentum envelope (@Fig:limited-momentum-animation and @Fig:limited-momentum-plot, for code see sec:2d-dp-wcontroller-limit) and thereby derive the necessary requirements for the subsequent sizing of the CMG array.
 These simulations also provide us with a useful intuition/rule of thumb for the dampening performance: doubling the momentum envelope halves the number of swings it takes to dampen the crane.
 Given that the frequency of a pendulum is straightforward for small oscillations the number of swings immediately give us the dampening duration.